buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 This access is granted by Tàhil or Ljust depending on whether they are dragons faithful to one or the other.

 And it is from this distinction that dragons are divided between Dragons of Tàhil and of Ljust.
-The former represent in various forms and degrees Chaos, destruction, violence, and death, while the Dragons of Ljust are the emblem of good, just, correct, protective.
+The former represent in various forms and degrees Chaos, destruction, violence, and death, while the Dragons of Ljust are the emblem of goodness, justice, correctness, and protection.
 While the dragons of Tàhil are usually also defined as chromatic, those of Ljust are defined as metallic.

-The Dragons of Ljust are transport errors, perhaps because Tàhil' \*\*s portal opened while an evil dragon was fighting a good dragon.
+The Dragons of Ljust arrived by a transport error, perhaps because Tàhil' \*\*s portal opened while an evil dragon was fighting a good dragon.

 **Failing the Saving Throw** against a dragon' \*\*s breath in a critical manner doubles the damage taken, while succeeding in a critical manner does not further halve the damage received.